cjf0019/Miscellaneous/README.md

+Optizing atomic structure for heavy atoms proves tough, particularly for neutral species.
+The directory "/AtomicPhysics/ParallelizedStructureOpt" provides code for optimizing atomic structure, through a parallelized implementation of the program AUTOSTRUCTURE (cit. https://ui.adsabs.harvard.edu/abs/2016ascl.soft12014B/abstract, written by Nigel Badnell).
+Structure optimization of lambda parameters, max one per orbital, can be done either with L-BFGS-B or from a brute force calculation across a parameter grid.
+The cost function contour, for both energy and A-value optimization separately, can be further graphed (graph.py) for a more comprehensive view of the optimization process.
+The user can specify the number of workers as the number of concurrent AUTOSTRUCTURE runs at one time and can be run on HPC clusters.

-The following codes represent the most useful developed Python codes from the disseration work "The role of excited state electron-impact ionization and configuration mixing in the population modeling of neutral Ne and W in fusion-capable plasmas using large-scale R-matrix collisional data".
+In addition, the following codes represent the most useful developed Python codes from the dissertation work "The role of excited state electron-impact ionization and configuration mixing in the population modeling of neutral Ne and W in fusion-capable plasmas using large-scale R-matrix collisional data".
 Broadly, they represent a suite of programs for handling large-scale R-matrix and generalized collisional radiative modeling calculations.
 They can be found in the "/AtomicPhysics" subdirectory:

 1. pystgsig.py: Extract cross sections from an OMEGA file, given initial and final transition